Ashad001/ML-DL-Projects/SignLanguageMNIST/README.md

 The model demonstrates promising results in accurately classifying the sign language images.

+## Acknowledgments
+This project is part of the Lab Assignment from the course "Natural Language Processing in Tensorflow" by deeplearning.ai from coursera.

 ## Conclusion

 This project successfully tackled the multi-class classification problem of recognizing sign language images depicting the English alphabet using a Convolutional Neural Network.
 By pre-processing the data and training the CNN model, we achieved notable accuracy levels on the training and validation sets.